vippsas/vipps-developers/vipps-getting-started.md

 https://portal.vipps.no

 The registered admin user can log in with bankID and fetch the API keys.

+All Vipps customers must have a Norwegian organization number, and the customer agreements are signed with BankID.
+Since portal.vipps.no give access to APIn keys for both the test and production environment, we require BankID for loging in.
+The customer's administrator can create additional users on portal.vipps.no

+If you do not have BankID, you will need the admin to log in and provide the API keys to you.

 **Please note:** Vipps can not provide API keys in any other way, such as by email, as the API keys give access to transferring money.